 Destination Wealth Management is a fee-only financial advisor firm that principally does business in Walnut Creek, California.
-The firm has branches dotted all over California, though, with branch locations in Fresno, Sacramento, Santa Clara and San Francisco.
-With nearly 1,600 clients, including individuals, high-net-worth individuals, pension and profit-sharing plans, business and charitable organizations, this firm manages about $2.25 billion.
+The firm has branches dotted all over Northern California as well.
+Clients include individuals, high-net-worth individuals, pension and profit-sharing plans, as well as business and charitable organizations.

 Destination offers a full array of financial planning and investment management services, with spotlights on financial areas such as retirement, insurance, education, income management, debt, portfolio creation and more.
 Barron’s, the Financial Times, Financial Planning Magazine and Financial Advisor Magazine are just a few of the organizations that have recently recognized this firm and its advisors as one of the best in the U.S.

 Destination Wealth Management Background

 Destination Wealth Management has been in the financial advisory and investment management business since 1996.
 CEO Michael Yoshikami is the founder of the firm and remains its principal shareholder to this day.
 Yoshikami has a 35-year history in both investment management and financial planning and leads both of firm’s teams in these fields.

 Across the firm, you’ll find certified financial planners (CFP), chartered financial analysts (CFA), certified divorce financial analysts (CDFA) and chartered special needs consultants (ChSNC).
 While the first three certifications listed above are not unusual to see at a firm, a ChSNC certification is almost unheard of, as it designates someone who specializes in helping families plan for the financial future of a loved one with special needs.